 de novo Whole Genome Sequencing

 In the absence of a finished or high-quality draft reference genome sequence, we utilize one or more of our platforms in combination to generate a high-quality draft genome sequence.
-Genome finishing services can be used to further improve sequence quality or yield a finished genome sequence.

 Comparative Genome Resequencing